 Parents of Georgia Virtual School students are strongly encouraged to create a PARENT ACCOUNT.
 Parental involvement is vital to student success and parent accounts furnish parents/guardians with a window into student progress and the learning environment.

-Visit our Special Needs Policies.
+Visit our Student Learning Services Policies.

 Our online courses naturally provide supports commonly outlined in individualized plans, such as: